 MaaS allows anyone to set up and launch a malware campaign from getting it onto user devices and getting users to run the software, right down to collecting the financial reward via bitcoins.
 Everything is automated and can be achieved with the minimum effort.

-Just as the cloud has allowed businesses to benefit from access to software that they may not ordinarily have the budget or infrastructure for, cloud-based malware can be accessed faster, more cheaply, and in a way that is much harder to detect and trace back to the person responsible.
+Just as the cloud has allowed businesses to benefit from access to software that they may not ordinarily have the budget or infrastructure for, cloud-based malware can be accessed faster, cheaper, and in a way that is much harder to detect and trace back to the person responsible.

 These services are proving to be extremely lucrative for those who set them up, so it’s unlikely that they will go away anytime soon.
 A single MaaS infrastructure has been estimated to infect over 184,000 devices and generate around $100,000 every month.